- Stormwater - any excess runoff from rainfall or snowmelt that does not absorb into the ground.

 Proper Yard Waste Disposal

 Loose grass clippings cannot be placed in the street.
 They must be placed in yard waste bags, recycled back onto lawns, or composted.
+Follow the guidelines from your town or city below, or watch our commercial to understand the impacts of yard waste on our local water quality!

 City of Lafayette: From October-April, homeowners may place leaves in a pile by the curb to be collected.
 Leaves will be picked up on your regular trash day or following day.
 Please keep leaf piles free of sticks and trash.
 Do not place leaves in ditches or under or too close to vehicles.
 Do not place leaves in plastic bags.
 To find more about Lafayette's leaf collection and waste guidelines and pickup schedule, click here.